-The registration for the summer semester is closed.
+The registration for the winter semester is now open!

 What is the Study Buddy program?

 The Study Buddy helps an international student to find his/her way in Bremen quickly.
 Whether it is a campus tour, a coffee in the Viertel or a typical sightseeing; you decide what you're doing together!

 The placement usually depends on study fields and same interests.
 It takes place at the beginning of the semester.

 With this program you can...

 - socialize with people coming from all over the world

 Apart from that, the Study-Buddy-Team organizes trips on a regular basis so you will get to know all the other Buddys as well.
 In the pictures below you can see some impressions of some of our trips.